JOE AVERY (The Twenty-Year Death)

 Patrick Faricy is a graduate of Art Center College of Design in California and has been creating images professionally for over 25 years.
 His clients range from publications such as Reader’s Digest and Boys Life to major consumer brands such as Coca-Cola and Pillsbury, as well as book publishers such as Harper Collins and Simon & Schuster.
 He has received awards from the Society of Illustrators, Communication Arts, and the Junior Library Guild and was nominated for an Image Award by the NAACP.

-RICHARD B. FARRELL (The Confession, Home Is the Sailor, 361, Dutch Uncle, The Gutter and the Grave, Bust, Lemons Never Lie, Robbie's Wife, Slide, No House Limit)
+RICHARD B. FARRELL (The Confession, Home Is the Sailor, 361, Dutch Uncle, The Gutter and the Grave, Bust, Robbie's Wife, Slide, No House Limit)

 Richard Farrell’s oil paintings have been featured in memorable movie and television campaigns from many major Hollywood studios, including Columbia Pictures, Disney, MGM, Paramount, Universal, and Warner Brothers, as well as Super Bowl promotions for the National Football League.
 His work has also appeared in magazines ranging from Time and Redbook to Road and Track, and has been exhibited by the New York Society of Illustrators and the NFL Hall of Fame.